post-hum/SilentXLAMiner/README.md

 ---

-## 🛠️ Build from source
-All sources are in the "master" branch
----

 ## 💰 Donate

 If this tool helped you, consider buying me a coffee (or a Red Bull for those late-night coding sessions):